sanojsharma/PHP-0-1/02-basics/03-datatypes.md

 ✔ PHP **automatically converts types** (type juggling).
 ✔ Use **explicit type casting** when needed.
 ✔ Use `gettype()`, `var_dump()`, and `is_*()` functions for type checking.

-Would you like an assignment to practice data types? 🚀